 The bedside tables are SO NICE.
 They were a bit of a splurge for me (compared to the cheaper mint ones I got for the other side’s front bedroom) but I just loved that there were two drawers and that pretty display space in the middle for books or magazines.
 They look really well made in person – and the added width (they’re 24″ wide) feels great too.
 So if you’re looking for some classic white nightstands, these are good.
 Oh and we put a sound machine in each bedroom because we did that for the beach house and it’s SO NICE.
 Our kids love a sound machine and we’ve found that when people come to stay with us they appreciate having one too.

 Below is a shot of the wall that’s across from the head of the bed, where we mounted a great wood-framed mirror (the price is so good you guys! we have one of these in the beach house too).
-It’s nice to have a bedroom mirror for people to check themselves out before leaving the room when they don’t have a master bath to use for that.
+It’s nice to have a bedroom mirror for people to check themselves out before leaving the room when they don’t have an attached bathroom to use for that.
 And that doorway you see with the diamond grilled window beyond it (my VERY FAVORITE HOUSE FEATURE!) is the cute little closet for this room.

 The curtain panel that you see next to the diamond window is blackout lined, so it blocks light that would stream into the bedroom when you pull them closed.
 All the other windows in the duplex have white faux wood blinds to block light and for privacy, but I couldn’t bear to put them on the diamond windows.